Convention People's Party: The Fourth Republic

 When the ban on party politics was lifted again in 1992, the CPP was unable to organise and rally around any leader.
-Imoru Egala had died, and, although Dr. Hilla Limann was still alive, he was not accorded the recognition as leader of the party.
+Imoru Egala had died, and, although Hilla Limann was still alive, he was not accorded the recognition as leader of the party.

-A number of splinter groups emerged, including the People's National Convention (PNC) led by D. Hilla Limann, the National Convention Party (NCP) led by Kow Nkensen Arkaah, who later became vice president to Rawlings, the People's Heritage Party and many others led by previous party stalwarts such as the former Minister for Education Mr Kwaku Boateng.
+A number of splinter groups emerged, including the People's National Convention (PNC) led by Hilla Limann, the National Convention Party (NCP) led by Kow Nkensen Arkaah, who later became vice president to Rawlings, the People's Heritage Party and many others led by previous party stalwarts such as the former Minister for Education Kwaku Boateng.
 All the splinter parties contested the 1992 elections and lost massively.

-There were realignments before the 1996 election, but with the exception of the PNC, now led by D. Edward Mahama, most of the other Nkrumaist parties had entered a ‘Grand Alliance’ and supported the presidential ambitions of the leader of the New Patriotic Party, John Agyekum Kufour.
+There were realignments before the 1996 election, but with the exception of the PNC, now led by Edward Mahama, most of the other Nkrumaist parties had entered a ‘Grand Alliance’ and supported the presidential ambitions of the leader of the New Patriotic Party, John Agyekum Kufour.

 On 22 August 2020, Ivor Greenstreet was elected as the flag bearer for the 2020 elections.
 He garnered 213 votes and his competitors split the votes as Bright Akwetey gathered 27 and Divine Ayivor had 14 votes.
 Ivor Kobina Greenstreet represented the party in the 2016 elections hence this forms the second time he represents the party at the national level.

 Campaign to lift the ban on the CPP

 Resistance to the banning of the CPP dates back to the February 1966 coup when the CPP government was overthrown and all political activity banned.

 For many years, while military regimes were in power, opposition to the ban had to be covert.
 Later, when political activity was permitted, attempts were openly made to get the ban in the CPP lifted.
 The matter was pursued through the Ghana judiciary, but without success.
 Nevertheless, Nkrumaists in Ghana and overseas continued to work tirelessly, organising pressure groups, appeals, demonstrations, petitions and so on.
-It was a campaign destined never to end until victory, when Nkrumaists could once again gather under the banner of the ‘C.P.P.’, the historic Party name indelibly imprinted in the minds off all true Nkrumaists.
+It was a campaign destined never to end until victory, when Nkrumaists could once again gather under the banner of the "C.P.P.", the historic Party name indelibly imprinted in the minds off all true Nkrumaists.